glouppe/info8010-deep-learning/lecture5.md

 One of the simplest approach to sequence processing is to use **temporal convolutional networks** (TCNs).
 - TCNs correspond to standard 1D convolutional networks.
-- They process input sequences as sequences of the *maximum possible length*.
+- They process input sequences as fixed-size vectors of the *maximum possible length*.

 .footnote[Credits: Francois Fleuret, [EE559 Deep Learning](https://fleuret.org/ee559/), EPFL.]